Maximilianos/maxpanas.com/notes.md

 ## Performance

 - General
-  - Make custom builds of the fonts with only the glyphs actually being used included for each font. (not really applicable to the body font)
+  - (subsetting) Make custom builds of the fonts with only the glyphs actually being used included for each font. (not really applicable to the body font)

 - Time to first Meaningful Paint